cakelabdna/cakelabdna.github.io/README.md

-# CyanoGate 2.0
+# Cake Lab DNA Registry

-This is a repository for the CyanoGate 2.0 project.
+This is a repository for the DNA parts available in the Cake Lab.